Insurance in Islam: 5 objections ended

-While it is true that the monetary benefit for the insured may never be realized, there is non-monetary benefit that is realized immediately.
+While it is true that the monetary benefit for the insured may never be realized, there is the non-monetary benefit that is realized immediately.

 The insured gains financial protection from the threats they became insured against.

-If you hired a security guard, the benefit you get from your hire, and the money that is owed to the security guard, is not contingent on that security guard actually stopping a criminal.
+If you hired a security guard, the benefit you get from your hire, and the money that is owed to the security guard is not contingent on that security guard actually stopping a criminal.
 Their value is realized the moment they stand guard through the added protection they cause you to have.

 A security guard may stand guard for years and never thwart a crime.
 Alternatively, they may stop a robbery and save their employer thousands of dollars on their very first day.